 Solution: In our, Polaris recurve bow review we said that it comes with several sizes from 48’’ to 66’’ bow length.
 So, during the order, you have the option to check your comfort zone and select the appropriate bow size accordingly.

 FAQ of Polaris Recurve Bow

 Q. Is it suitable for Hunting or beginner bow only?Ans.: As you know, the higher bow length 66’’ with 40# Polaris is suitable for hunting.
 However, that can handle an adult person only.
 Controlling such bow length in the woods is not an easy task for all, so Polaris is known as a low budget practice bow.Q.
 Is the Samick Polaris Recurve bow noisy?Ans.: The Samick Polaris takedown recurve bows a quieter bow than most of the budget bows available in the market.
 Top of that you use a silencer, it will be more silent.

 Q. What is the bow weight of Samick Polaris?
 Is it a heavier one?Ans.: the bow weight of Polaris Youth is not more than 3 pounds, which lighter even other Samick like Sage and Journey.Q.
 Does the Polaris Youth come with an ergonomic handle or not?
 Ans.: The handle of Polaris recurve archery bow designed very well, but a bit thicker which create discomfort for women or child during grip.

-Samick Sage vs. Polaris:
+Samick Polaris vs. Sage vs. Journey

-Samick present Sage with 62’’ bow length and a wide range of draw weights like 25 to 60 pounds with 5 pounds increments which are a bit higher than the Polaris.
+Samick presents Sage 62’’ bow which comes with a wide range of draw weights like 25 to 60 pounds with 5 pounds increments, which are a bit higher than the Polaris.
 On the other hand, Polaris is a lighter bow than the sage 3.4 pounds.

-Samick Journey vs. Polaris:
+Samick Journey vs. Polaris

 The bow length of the Journey is 64-inches, the bow weights 3.4 lbs., and the draw weights of the Samick Journey is 30-60 pounds.
 You can easily understand that as compare Polaris is a bit lighter, but lower poundage bow then Journey.

 After considering all, the Samick Polaris 62 takedown recurve bow is fun to use as a beginner, or young adult’s as the first venture into archery.
 Many have started with a Samick Polaris, and they haven’t been disappointed by any of its landscapes: its looks, its presentations, or your daily use with it.